BazzaTRD/Assessment-2---Game-Center/README.md

 STEP 1: Set up GitHub to be used on your local machine
   1. Download the GitHub app
   2. Sign in to the app
-  3. Create an empty folder to house our collaborative repository
+  3. Create an empty folder on your PC to house our collaborative repository

 STEP 2: Clone the repository onto your local machine